 |

-Name: Djara Cave
+Djara Cave

-Type : 3 NIGHTS CAMPING / 4 DAYS
+SAFARI: 3 NIGHTS / 4 DAYS

 International Hot Spring Hotel.

-- Visit the Antiquities of Bahariya Oasis Optional: Lunch Transfer to Cairo.
+- Visit the antiquities of Bahariya Oasis.
+Optional lunch.
+Transfer to Cairo.

 |